osnieltux/domain-health-check-for-AdGuard-Home/README.md

 ---

-## If you just want to use my list, simply add it to your AdGuard Home.
+## If you just want to use my list,contact me.

 # Dependencies